Location: Geneva, Switzerland, with regular travel

 - Provide general or thematic presentations to partners and diplomatic representatives.

-- Organise and participate in workshops, meetings and seminars to promote the above-mentioned topics, typically in partnership with other stakeholders.
+- Organise and participate in workshops, meetings and seminars to promote the above-mentioned topics, typically in partnership with other key stakeholders.

 - Collaborate and coordinate with other GICHD sections.